 5. The low down on probiotics—do I need to give them to my child?

 Antibiotics get rid of the bad bacteria along with some of the good bacteria.
-This means taking an antibiotics can sometimes cause diarrhea in your little one.
+This means taking an antibiotic can sometimes cause diarrhea in your little one.

 This antibiotic-induced diarrhea can be prevented by taking probiotics or eating yogurt that contains live cultures to replenish the good bacteria.